avanhatt/icse22ae-kani/README.md

 }
 ```

-First, we'll run Kani on this harness without restrictions. `serial-no-restrictions.sh` is a bash script that runs Kani by invoking the custom Kani backend to the Rust compiler, combining the produced CBMC files per crate, anf finally invoking the solver.
+First, we'll run Kani on this harness without restrictions. `serial-no-restrictions.sh` is a bash script that runs Kani by invoking the custom Kani backend to the Rust compiler, combining the produced CBMC files per crate, and finally invoking the solver.

+Note that the final times printed are for the entire execution, and the time printed prior to that are for the calls to the CBMC backend alone.

 Run the script with:
 ```bash